bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

   :widths: 20, 20, 60

   "cardinality*", "Array[Int]", "The boundary of interval in which a number of inputs can change.
 Must contain 2 items."
   "types*", "Array[String]", "The enumeration of types of inputs.
-Can contain only [stream.t-streams, stream.apache-kafka, stream.elasticsearch, stream.sql-database, stream.restful, input]"
+Can contain only [stream.t-streams, stream.apache-kafka, stream.elasticsearch, stream.sql-database, stream.restful, input]."

+.. note:: * - a required field.

 Before uploading a module make sure an engine of corresponding type is uploaded.